pboubel/TFPV/README.md

 # Tully-Fisher Relation and Peculiar Velocity Analysis

-This repository contains tools for simultaneously analyzing galaxy peculiar velocities and Tully-Fisher relations using Bayesian MCMC methods with `emcee`.

 ## Overview

-The Tully-Fisher relation is a tight correlation between galaxy luminosity and rotation velocity, making it useful as a distance indicator.
+The Tully-Fisher relation is a correlation between galaxy luminosity and rotation velocity, making it useful as a distance indicator.
 This code allows you to:

-- Fit various Tully-Fisher relation models (linear, curved, parabolic)
+- Fit various Tully-Fisher relation models (linear, curved)
-- Include peculiar velocity corrections and fit flow models to the data
+- Include peculiar velocity corrections and fit flow models
 - Handle selection effects
 - Perform Bayesian parameter estimation with MCMC